freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-229-four-representations-using-squares/index.md

 ---
-title: Problem 229: Four Representations using Squares
+title: Four Representations using Squares
 ---
 ## Problem 229: Four Representations using Squares